 Spradlin said the state needs to prove the suspect is a flight risk because they missed previous court dates or because they present a danger to the community.

 She also said the Bond Reform Act means bonds must be affordable for the suspects.

-Baker stopped short of saying the change in bond rules has contributed to increased violence in Jackson County, where Kansas City has already established a new annual homicide record with two months still remaining in 2020.
+Baker stopped short of saying the change in bond rules has contributed to increased violence in Jackson County, where Kansas City has already established a new annual homicide record with a few weeks left in 2020.